KarelZe/thesis/references/obsidian/❓ Questions.md

 - Are there any criteria/expectations I have to meet?
 Are there certain ideas from ongoing research that I have to try out?
 Do I have to formally apply e. g., with my CV?
 **Data set:**
 - Could I obtain access to the previously used data?
 What kind of features like volumes at certain exchanges would be available?
-- How many features does the data set contain?
+- How many features does the data set contain? `8 categories for buy and sell volumes  x 4 trader types by option series x trading day`.
+- What should be primary target e. g., classification on `NBBO`?
 - Should the data set remain static or include new samples since publication?
 Hence, 2017 onwards for the ISE set.
-- Are there certain options to put special emphasis on e. g. index options?
+- Are there certain options to put special emphasis on e. g., index options?
+Hard to classify trades e. g., large trade sizes or close to mid-spread? (see [[@grauerOptionTradeClassification2022]])

 **Models:**
 - Are there certain models that must be considered?

+**Other:**
+- What is the idea behind the two step process of publishing on Open Science Framework first?
+Do you want to "mark the field"?
+Get early feedback? [osf.io](https://osf.io/kj86r/ ?view_only=388a89b23254425a8271402e2b11fc4e.)

 ## 💥Ideas